The Building Better Students Conference

 ETS continues to work toward ensuring that the skills taught in schools match those that employers need to remain competitive in today's global economy.

 Despite the increase in educational research and the work being done by dedicated educators, the United States continues to fall behind in educational attainment and competency.
-If we are to remain a leader in developing a skilled workforce to compete in the global economy, steps must be taken to ensure high school students are prepared to succeed in college, at work and in life.
-Achieving this objective requires a focused dialogue among the nation's college and workforce readiness researchers, policymakers and educators with the specific goal of finding ways to create an educational system that "builds better students."
+If we are to remain a leader in developing a skilled labor force to compete in the global economy, steps must be taken to ensure high school students are prepared to succeed in college, at work and in life.
+Achieving this objective requires a focused dialogue among the nation's college and job readiness researchers, policymakers and educators with the specific goal of finding ways to create an educational system that "builds better students."
+Read about how ETS responded to this need.

 ETS Assessment Products